Jrakesh/asana-taskme/README.md

 # TaskMe => Asana

-A task manager app built in rails3 for adding new tasks to your Asana workspace. (http://asana.com)
+A task manager app for adding new tasks to your Asana workspace. (http://asana.com)

 # Pre-requisite

-You need to have Asana API key to try this app.
+ * You need to have an Asana API key to try this app.
 You get the API key after creating Asana account (absolutely free upto 15 members).

 # TO DO
 This app is still in beta phase.
 Only new task addition feature is available with this.
 Explore Asana API and add more functionalities.